 This exhibition is a commemoration of the contribution made during WWII by the 389th Heavy Bombardment Group 2nd Air Division of the American Airforce.
 It is housed in the original Chapel/Gymnasium building which is the only major building from the camp area of Hethel Airfield (Station 114) to remain.
 We now also have 2 recently reconstructed Nissen Huts which have extended our display space and added facilities for visitors.

 The building features an original wall painting of Christ on the cross in the chapel and of a map of Europe in the Chaplin’s quarters next door.
 The exhibits include memorabilia, uniforms, decorations, combat records, photographs, etc. many items donated by Veterans or their families.
+We also have a some exhibits relating to the RAF in WW2 and some more modern exhibits relating to military history in general.

 The exhibition is a registered charity (No. 1089013) and is run and maintained by a small group of volunteers.
 Admission is free but donations are gratefully received to help with running and maintenance of the exhibition.
 We are also currently raising funds to equip the newly reconstructed Nissen Huts with display cabinets.